umbraco/rfcs/RichTextEditor/0000-simpler-faster-editor.md

 ✅ Easy to extend
 ✅ Support for bringing custom formats
-✅ Support for multiple instances on the same document (including Nested Content / Grid)
+✅ Support for multiple instances on the same document (including Nested Content / Grid) ✅ Trix Editor is an open-source project (MIT licensed), [actively developed](https://github.com/basecamp/trix/graphs/code-frequency), issues are being resolved and in use for Basecamp.

 We have the current prioritization for features:
-1. Basic formatting (bold, italic, lists)
+1. Basic formatting (bold, italic, unordered and ordered lists)
 1. Pick internal and external links
 1. Custom formatting based on own styles
-1. Copy/paste or dragging images should create them as media items and relate to the page
+1. Copy/paste or dragging images should create them as media items and relate to the page (smart copy/paste)
 1. Style the editor to match Umbraco UX styles
+1. Documentation about the configuration and extensibility of the editor
+1. Research the accessibility of the editor itself, and the output of the editor

 2. Custom (and configurable) image formatting (Medium.com editor style)
 2. Support for embedding videos and tweets (and turn it into correct markup)